Click here to go to the main page

 Locatie: Kloosterplein 20

-Thanks to its protection by the princes of Orange, the beguinage was the only catholic institution allowed to survive in Breda after the Reformation, although the Beguines had lost their chapel.
+Due to the special protection of the princes of Orange, the beguinage was the only catholic institution allowed to survive in Breda after the Reformation, although the Beguines lost their chapel to the Walloon reformed community.
 In 1836-1837 they finally got a new Beguine church, a small building in Neo-Classical style.
 Until then they had held their services in modified houses.

 Location: Catharinastraat 23

-Dankzij de bescherming door de prinsen van Oranje kon het Begijnhof als enige katholieke instelling in Breda na de Reformatie blijven bestaan, hoewel de begijnen wel hun kapel verloren.
+Dankzij de bescherming door de prinsen van Oranje kon het Begijnhof als enige katholieke instelling in Breda na de Reformatie blijven bestaan, hoewel de begijnen wel hun kapel verloren aan de Waalse gereformeerde gemeente.
 In 1836-1837 kregen ze een nieuwe Begijnenkerk, een klein gebouw in neoclassicistische stijl.
 Tot dan hadden ze hun diensten gehouden in aangepaste huizen.

 Locatie: Catharinastraat 23